basp-group/Puri-Psi/README.md

 ## Description

-This code is contains a series a MATLAB functions associated with the PURI-PSI library.
+This code contains a series a MATLAB functions associated with the PURI-PSI library.

 ## Authors